David-OConnor/pyflow/README.md

 ## Not-yet-implemented
 - Installing multiple versions of a sub-dependency when required
-- Binary/script installations (Important feature!)
+- Executable script installations (Important feature!)
 - Installing extra dependencies for features
-- `SHA256` hashing vice the less-secure `MD5`
-- The lock file is missing some info like dependencies.
+- The lock file is missing some info like dependencies and hashes.
+- Check hashes against lock file, instead of just when downloading.
+- Windows installer and Mac binaries.
+- Adding a dependency via the CLI with a specific version.

 ## Building and uploading your project to PyPi.